-- serving as a governor of a maintained school - holding a management position in an independent school, academy or free school as an employee - becoming a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school - becoming a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - all recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children

-Michelle Bithrey has undertaken Safer Recruitment training.
-She will be involved in all staff / volunteer recruitment processes and sit on the recruitment panel
+- o serving as a governor of a maintained school - holding a management position in an independent school, academy or free school as an employee - becoming a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school - becoming a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - all recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children - Petra Sutton, Satinder Bains, Michelle Bithrey, Cath Legg and Helen Bassett have undertaken Safer Recruitment training.
+They can be involved in staff / volunteer recruitment processes and at least one them will sit on the recruitment panel.